roncli/LibWowAPI/README.markdown

   * Refactored Class objects for characters to be called CharacterClass.
   * Refactored Class objects for items to be called ItemClass.
 The ID field is now correctly called ClassID.
   * Refactored Subclass objects for items to be called ItemSubclass.
 The ID field is now correctly called SubclassID.
+  * Renamed Stat enumeration to ItemStat.
+  * Refactored Stat objects for items to be called ItemStat.

 ## Classes